GuildCrafts/web-development-js/_goals/368-Get_Hired.md

 Create a plan for what you need to work on including specific objectives.
 As you go through the week and discover useful resources, add them to this goal.

-Some example objectives (borrow and/or create yoru own):
+Some example objectives (borrow and/or create your own):

 - Finalize my resumé and get feedback from at least 2 people.
 - Complete my personal site with a portfolio of my work.